thanos-io/thanos/docs/proposals/202011_vertical_block_sharding.md

 **We propose to vertically shard all blocks which goes beyond the specified index size limit during the compaction process, else efficiently shard the blocks at compaction level 0.**

-* Special metadata in meta.json indicating a shard.
+* We'll be using a special metadata in meta.json indicating a shard.

 #### Approach 1: Sharding at compaction level 0